Health Insurance Marketplace Quality Initiatives

 About the Marketplace Quality Initiatives

-The Affordable Care Act authorizes the creation of Health Insurance Marketplaces (Marketplaces) to help individuals and small employers shop for, select, and enroll in high quality, affordable private health plans.
-Only qualified health plans (QHPs) may be offered within the Marketplaces.
+The Affordable Care Act authorizes the creation of Health Insurance Exchanges (Exchanges) to help individuals and small employers shop for, select, and enroll in high quality, affordable private health plans.
+Only qualified health plans (QHPs) may be offered within the Exchanges.

-The Affordable Care Act requires the U.S. Department of Health & Human Services (HHS) to develop quality data collection and reporting tools such as a Quality Rating System (QRS), a Quality Improvement Strategy (QIS) and an enrollee satisfaction survey system.
-Information from the QRS, QIS, and surveys will inform consumer selection of a QHP, decisions about QHP certification, and the Federal and State Marketplaces’ monitoring of QHP performance.
-HHS intends a phased approach to QHP-specific quality reporting, beginning in 2016.
+The Affordable Care Act requires the U.S. Department of Health & Human Services (HHS) to develop quality data collection and reporting tools and set QHP quality-related certification standards such as a Quality Rating System (QRS), a Quality Improvement Strategy (QIS), an enrollee satisfaction survey system and patient safety standards.
+Health care quality information will inform consumer selection of a QHP, decisions about QHP certification, and the Federal and State Exchanges’ monitoring of QHP performance.
+HHS intends a phased approach to public reporting of QHP-specific quality information.

-Webinar slides describing the QRS, consumer experience surveys, the QIS and the phased quality reporting process can be accessed in the Downloads section at the bottom of this page:
+Webinar slides describing the Marketplace Quality Initiatives, including the QRS, consumer experience surveys, the QIS, and patient safety standards can be accessed in the Downloads section at the bottom of this page:

-- Marketplace Quality Initiatives Update February 2015 – slides that provide an overview of the Marketplace Quality Initiatives
+- Marketplace Quality Initiatives Update March 2016 (PDF) – slides that provide an overview of the Marketplace Quality Initiatives

 Quality Rating System (QRS)